2021 Portuguese presidential election: Background

+Pre-campaign

+Early on, the Social Democrats (PSD) declared their support for Marcelo's re-election, while the president only announced his re-election bid in December 2020, just over a month before election day.
+On the Socialist Party (PS), prime minister António Costa also expressed, from early on, his "endorsement" to a second term for Marcelo, but the prime minister's position created divisions on the left and within his own party.
+After this, former PS MEP Ana Gomes, who strongly criticized Costa's stance, announced she was considering a run, which she confirmed in September 2020.
+Sole Chega party MP, André Ventura, also announced his candidacy just a few months after being elected to parliament in the 2019 legislative election, while the Left Bloc repeated the candidacy of Marisa Matias, the communists presented MEP João Ferreira and the Liberal Initiative, also a new party that gained representation in the 2019 legislative election, declared Tiago Mayan Gonçalves as their presidential candidate.

 Electoral system

 Under Portuguese law, a candidate must receive a majority of votes (50% plus one vote) to be elected.
 If no candidate achieved a majority in the first round, a runoff election (i.e., second round, held between the two candidates who received the most votes in the first round) should be held.

 In order to stand for election, candidates must be of Portuguese origin and over 35 years old, gather 7,500 signatures of support one month before the election and submit them to the Constitutional Court of Portugal.
 The Constitutional Court then certifies the candidacies which meet the requirements to appear on the ballot.
 The highest number of candidacies ever accepted was ten in 2016.

 Early voting

 For the first time in a Presidential election, voters were also able to vote early, which would happen one week before election day on 17 January 2021.
 Voters had to register between 10 and 14 January in order to be eligible to cast an early ballot; a total of 246,880 voters requested to vote early in 2021.
 On 17 January, 197,903 voters (80.16 percent of voters that registered) cast an early ballot.